allugo/Frases-Livros-API/README.md

   - ex: <a href="https://allugofrases.herokuapp.com/fraseid?id=1">https://allugofrases.herokuapp.com/fraseid?id=1</a>

 ### - /procurarFrase (POST)
-  Search a quote in the API with specifc string
+  Search a quote in the API with a specific string.
   - url: <a href="javascript:void(0)">http://allugofrases.herokuapp.com/procurarFrase</a>
 ```py
 # Python Example.